• Skip to primary navigation

 • Whisk your lemon juice and sugar in a large bowl until the sugar is dissolved.

 • Before measuring your coconut milk, mix it in the can to reincorporate the cream and liquid.
-Add your eggs and coconut milk to the lemon juice, and whisk it until smooth.
+Add your eggs and coconut milk to the lemon juice, and whisk it vigorously until smooth.

 • Carefully take your preheated baking sheet out of the oven and place your pie crust on it.